-Amanda Seyfried Nude Photo Leak: Sex Tape, Nude Photos Of Actress Allegedly Leak
+Amanda Seyfried Nude Photo Leak: Sex Tape, Nude Photos Allegedly Leaked

 “There’s a name for this disgusting conduct: revenge pornography.
 Revenge pornography is a form of sexual assault, and it is also a crime and a civil wrong in California.
 And we will not stand for it,” the statement continued.

-This is not the first time that Amanda Seyfried was reportedly the victim of nude photos spread online.
+This is not the first time that Amanda Seyfried was reportedly the victim of nude photos spreading online.
 Last summer, an image of Seyfried at a photo shoot in New York City circulated online, claiming to show partially nude images of the actress when she neglected to wear underwear.

 But despite the headlines that Amanda Seyfried was seen in the nude, Gossip Cop noted that the stories got it wrong.